Subscribe to Newsletter

 Failure to capture repeat customers:

-Rebecca although a smart individual on most occasions sleeps on her initial successes, she doesn’t look to establish a real relationship with the customer and prep and nurture them so that they will buy more products from you.
+Rebecca although a smart individual on most occasions rests on her initial successes, she doesn’t look to establish a real relationship with the customer and prep and nurture them so as to make them a loyal customer.
 She doesn’t put in adequate efforts to retarget the existing customers which may cause them to switch from her company to the competitor’s company.
-When looked at with from a deeper context, we can adequately say this is the beginning of a Marketing Blunder.
+When looked at from a deeper context, we can adequately say this is the beginning of a Marketing Blunder.

 Lack of focus on the potential customer:

 Rebecca thinks she knows what the customer needs and doesn’t conduct much background research on what the pain points of the customer are wherein the process can be optimized and so on.
 She takes the list of potential customers and bombards them with her marketing material which is essentially generic and doesn’t ease the pain points of the potential customers.
 People don’t as much give a second glance to such generic mails and it results in the campaign turning into a big Marketing Blunder.

 Amber is not very proficient in SEO herself, so she collaborates with the Digital Marketing Team to understand what SEO is and how important it is for small and medium-sized businesses to ride on it.

 Once she learns of how SEO brings in visitors who can turn into prospects and later into paying customers she integrates SEO firmly in all her Marketing campaigns.

 Rebecca too knows the importance of SEO and requests her manager to allocate the necessary funds to get an SEO check on how the Potential Marketing Campaign should run to avoid any marketing blunder.